 The following graph compares the cumulative total return to stockholders on our common stock relative to the cumulative total returns of the NASDAQ Composite Index and the NASDAQ Biotechnology Index for the period from June 2, 2016 (the date our common stock commenced trading on the NASDAQ Global Select Market) through December 31, 2017.
-An investment of \$100 (with reinvestment of all dividends) is assumed to have been made in our common stock and in each index on June 2, 2016, the date our common stock began trading on the NASDAQ Global Select Market, and its relative performance is tracked through December 31, 2017.
+An investment of \$100 (with reinvestment of all dividends) is assumed to have been made in our common stock and in each index on June 2, 2016, the date our common stock began trading on the NASDAQ Global Select Market) makes in each index on June 2, 2016, the date our common stock began trading on the NASDAQ Global Select Market, and its relative performance is tracked through December 31, 2017.
 The returns shown are based on historical results and are not indicative of, or intended to forecast, future performance of our common stock or the index.
 This performance graph shall not be deemed "soliciting material" or be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or the Exchange Act, or otherwise subject to the liabilities under that Section, and shall not be deemed to be incorporated by reference into any filing of NantHealth, Inc. under the Securities Act of 1933, as amended, or the Securities Act, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.